centrifugal/centrifugo/docs/content/quick_start.md

 ![Connected](images/quick_start_connected.png)

-OK, the last thing we need to do here is publish new counter value to channel and make sure our app works properly.
+OK, the last thing we need to do here is to publish new counter value to a channel and make sure our app works properly.

 We can do this over Centrifugo API sending HTTP request to default API endpoint `http://localhost:8000/api`, but let's do this over admin web panel first.